Colin Brazier: Personal life

 In 1999, Brazier married Joanna Roughton, at the time Reuters Asia editor and then Sky's head of foreign news until 2002, with whom he had six children.
 In 2017, Brazier and his family were featured on Sky News talking about Sky's Ocean Rescue campaign.
 Roughton died from breast cancer in July 2018, aged 55.

 Brazier is a practising Catholic, and has written articles for the Catholic Herald.
 He has stated that he is "ill at ease" with modern funeral traditions.

 A keen cricketer, Brazier is a member of the Lord's Taverners, a charity which aims to improve the fortunes of underprivileged young cricketers, and has played in fundraising matches for the organisation.
-He was once seen on-camera appearing to practise a cover drive.
+He was once seen on-camera during a Sky News broadcast appearing to practise a cover drive.

-Brazier's 2013 book Sticking Up For Siblings, was based on his experiences as a father of six young children.
+Brazier's 2013 book Sticking Up For Siblings was based on his experiences as a father of six young children.

+He married Olivia Warham at Our Lady of Victories Catholic Church in Kensington, London, on 20 June 2024.

+On 25 October 2025, Brazier left the Conservative Party and joined Reform UK.